kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/docker-basics.md

 - `docker container stop <container>`: Stop a running container.
 - `docker container rm <container>`: Remove a stopped container.
 - `docker image rm <image>`: Remove an image from your local machine.

+## Docker Commands

+Docker containers are ephemeral.
+When you delete them, they’re gone — unless you save data using volumes.